CoInGP: Convolutional Inpainting with Genetic Programming: GP as a Convolutional Predictor

 where $\mathcal{N}_{i,j}$ is the punctured neighborhood matrix defined as in Eqs.~\eqref{eq:moore} and~\eqref{eq:von}, respectively when the Moore and Von Neumann neighborhood is used.
-In other words, for each pixel $(i,j)$ in the available set $P$ (except for those on the border of the image), we construct the corresponding neighborhood matrix $\mathcal{N}_{i,j}$ \emph{without} the value of the pixel in the center, which is used as an input to a GP tree $\tau$, while the actual intensity $x_{i,j}$ of the central pixel $(i,j)$ is kept as the correct label for the training example.
+In other words, for each pixel $(i,j)$ in image $I_k$ (except for those on the borders), we construct the corresponding neighborhood matrix $\mathcal{N}_{i,j}$ (\emph{without} the value of the pixel in the center) which is used as an input to a GP tree $\tau$.
+The actual intensity $x_{i,j}$ of the central pixel $(i,j)$ is retained as the correct label of the training example.
+The total number of fitness cases in $F_k$ is thus $(M-2)(N-2)$.
+Next, the global training set is defined as the union of the fitness cases sets of all images in $\mathcal{I}$:

+For Task (2), we consider a single degraded image $I$ of size $M \times N$, where $S = \{(i_1,j_1), \cdots (i_k, j_k)\}$ is the subset of missing pixels that satisfy respectively the Chebyshev distance $d_\infty > 1$ constraint (if the Moore neighborhood is adopted) or the Manhattan distance $d_1 > 1$ constraint (if the Von Neumann neighborhood is used).
+Further, let $P = [M] \times [N] \setminus S$ be the complementary subset of available pixels.
+Then, the training set is defined as follows:

+Hence, $T_2$ is a particular case of Eq.~\eqref{eq:fitness-cases}, where the training examples are constrained only to the available pixels of the image having a complete neighborhood.

 Given the output $\hat{x}_{(i,j)} = \tau(\mathcal{N}_{(i,j)})$, we can compute the error that the GP tree $\tau$ made in predicting the correct pixel intensity $x_{(i,j)}$.
-Generalizing to all available training examples, we define the fitness function for the GP tree $\tau$ as the \emph{root mean square error} (RMSE) over the training set $T$:
+Generalizing to all available training examples, we define the fitness function for the GP tree $\tau$ as the \emph{root mean square error} (RMSE) over the training set:

-Hence, the optimization objective is to minimize $fit$, since having a GP tree that achieves a small RMSE means that its predictions are close to the actual pixel values.
-Once the GP evolution process has terminated, the best individual undergoes a \emph{testing phase}, where the tree is used to predict the values of the pixels in the missing set $S$.
-The performance of the best tree is then evaluated again with the RMSE measure.
-Clearly, this approach to testing assumes that the missing set $S$ can be artificially created, so that one can retain the original values of the pixels in it to compute the RMSE.
+Hence, the optimization objective is to minimize $\fit$, since having a GP tree that achieves a small RMSE means that its predictions are close to the actual pixel values.
+Observe that it is not necessary to specify the precise form of the training set in Eq.~\eqref{eq:fitness} depending on Task (1) or (2), since $T_1$ simply concatenates the training examples of all images in the dataset $\mathcal{I}$.

+Once the GP evolution process has terminated, the best individual undergoes a \emph{testing phase}.
+In Task (1), the best GP tree is used to predict the value of each pixel in all images of a test set $\mathcal{T}$ different from $\mathcal{I}$, although always drawn at random from the same dataset.
+Conversely, for Task (2), the best tree is used to predict the values of the pixels in the missing set $S$ of the target image $I$.
+In both cases, the performance of the best tree is evaluated again with the RMSE measure.
+Clearly, in Task (2), this approach assumes that the missing set $S$ can be artificially created to retain the original values of the pixels in it for computing the RMSE.